 Online gambling is still illegal even after the IR Implementation Law became effective.
+Recently, however, there have been on-going discussions within the Japanese government with regard to legalising sports betting on football and baseball.
 Please see questions 1.1 and 3.1 above.